 Helmet will protect you and your kid.
-During an accident, a helmet has thick plastic foam which absorbs much of the impact and prevent the force directed to the head.
+[Check some full face helmet for kids] During an accident, a helmet has thick plastic foam which absorbs much of the impact and prevent the force directed to the head.

 Not only adults but young children 5 to 14 years of age are particularly vulnerable to head injuries and bike accidents are a leading cause of death for children.

 There are two basic types of mountain bike helmets: open-face mountain bike helmets or full-face mountain bike helmets.